 “Ed and Charlie were both motorcycle cops on the police force at the same time,” said Fay.
 “They could get wild.
 They even won some speed races at the state fairgrounds.”

 “After serving the Hutchinson police force, Charlie was a speed cop for South Hutchinson,” continued Fay.
 “Justice was swift in South Hutch.
 Charlie would catch speeding motorists all day.
 He’d arrest them and take them directly to the home of the police judge, Judge Kemper, who would immediately give them a trial.
 Within minutes the speeders were fined $5 and costs.

-“We’re lucky to have Caesar,” said Cora, as she looked at the shepherd lying at her feet.
+“We’re lucky to have Pal, our ‘Old Pal of Mine,’” said Cora, as she looked at the shepherd lying at her feet.
 “After Venus died, I didn’t think I’d ever want another dog.”